-- 12.1 It is highly likely that the administering authority will seek to prosecute offenders wherever appropriate.
-However, the administering authority also recognises that it may not always be in the public interest to refer cases for criminal proceedings. - 12.2 Any decision to refer a matter to the police will be taken by the Head of Pensions and Audit Manager in consultation with the Council's Section 151 Officer and the Chairman of the Pension Fund Committee.
+- 12.1 It is highly likely that the administering authority will seek to prosecute offenders wherever appropriate. - 12.2 Any decision to refer a matter to the police will be taken by the Head of Pensions and Audit Manager in consultation with the Council's Section 151 Officer and the Chairman of the Pension Fund Committee.